LP-relaxation/CLT_BaseModel/README.md

 in progress, and the matrix multiplication becomes more difficult in this situation.

+Use the **pytest** package to run the test script.
+The command is pytest -v ImmunoSEIRSModelTests.py for verbose output.

 Strategy:
 - BaseModel.py contains the machinery to construct a customizable model from the "base model"